sanuv9683/Movie-Reservation-System/README.md

 movie trailers.

 ## Motivation
-Letting customers to enjoy the user experiance through a system and reduse the busy environment around the counters of the movie theater.
+*Letting customers to enjoy the user experiance through a system and reduse the busy environment around the counters of the movie theater*.

 ## Code style
 [![js-standard-style](https://img.shields.io/azure-devops/coverage/swellaby/opensource/25.svg)](https://google.com)